openenglishbible/Open-English-Bible/README.md

 source/
 These are the source files we are working from.
 They are USFM files with a lightweight layer of markup to handle variations.

-build.sh
+build-release.sh
-A bash script to generate artifacts from the source
+A bash script to generate a release version from the source.

+update-development-artifacts.py
+A python3 script to generate usfm and rtf files for all the books, whether in development or release.

+To make these scripts work, you will need to have the USFM-Tools git repository in this top level directory (ie as the USFM-Tools directory)